How to Evaluate Windows for Hurricane Resistance

 - Proper installation, even hurricane-resistant windows may leak if not properly flashed and sealed by joining the frame with the exterior sheathing and water-resistive barrier to form an integrated drainage plane.

 Keep these guidelines in mind during the build stage of any project to ensure that an entire building is prepared for hurricanes.
-Not sure which materials are right for your project?
+Not sure which materials are suitable for your project?
 Contact us for a quote and learn more about St. Cloud Window impact window and door options.